KureciPlatek/Project_BtRadio/README.md

 - Rotary encoders to give "digital" signals to central/control unit
 - RP2040 as central unit because it is cheap, has double core features and suits perfectly the need of this project
 - KiCad for HW development
-- CMake for software development
+- CMake/Pico SDK for software development
 - git for versionning and project management
 - Use ARC42 documentation format to present project and explain architecture